 To work on executive functions

-Specifically, flexibility, planning and working memory, the exercise requires the active participation of the therapist and continuous interaction, because the subject must communicate each time he/she finds a number, since at that moment the search sequence changes (flexibility).
+Specifically, flexibility, planning, and working memory, the exercise requires the therapist’s active participation and continuous interaction, because the participant must communicate each time they find a number, since at that moment the search sequence changes (flexibility).

-The subject starts searching from 1 in an ascending way; when he finds the first number, he “sings” it out loud, and the search sequence changes to descending from 50 until he finds the next one.
-At that moment, he/she should manipulate the information of the numbers stored to avoid starting the search again from 1 or 50 (working memory) in order not to lose time.
+The participant begins searching from 1 in ascending order; when they find the first number, they “call it out” aloud, and the search sequence changes to descending from 50 until they find the next one.
+At that moment they must manipulate the information of the numbers they have stored to avoid starting the search again from 1 or 50 (working memory) so as not to waste time.

 Conclusion

-You can work on many things with a single exercise, which, on the one hand, makes it more functional (rarely in our day to day we put into play a single cognitive function) and on the other hand, results in economy of time.
+You can work on many things with a single exercise, which, on the one hand, makes it more functional (rarely in our daily lives do we engage only one cognitive function) and, on the other hand, results in time savings.

 I hope you find it useful.
-Surely it can be improved in many ways.
-Put your imagination to get the most complete cognitive exercise for people with multiple sclerosis.
+I’m sure it can be improved in many ways.
+Use your imagination to create your most complete cognitive exercise for people with multiple sclerosis.

 Leave a Reply